What You GetDoes this sound like you? You're an aspiring writer, filmmaker, musician or artist and find that:

 - Gain the right mix of skills and experience to succeed in your desired field without going back to school or breaking the bank

 - Incorporate creative playfulness back in your life to break the monotony of a day-to-day routine

 Amen (Ai-mehn) Jafri

-Amen Jafri discovered her love for film and television only after she became a working professional and 9-5er.
-It took another five years to leave the stability of the public service and pursue her creative ambitions.
-She has experience working on productions like feature thriller Penthouse North (starring Michael Keaton and Michelle Monaghan), Radio Canada's Toi et moi: malgré tout and working in Acquisitions at the Aboriginal Peoples Television Network.
-Her first film, The City That Fun Forgot?, was made without any prior experience and had a sold-out premiere in 2014, garnering local and national media coverage.
-Since then, her other works have been shortlisted for the TVO Short Doc Contest and screened for TVO, the American Documentary Film Festival, Brooklyn Web Fest and more.
+Here's my story.
+I worked for 10 years in the federal public service, in communications and HR, specifically around the people side: talent management, career development and workplace well-being.
+I have also worked in film and television production: the feature thriller Penthouse North (starring Michael Keaton and Michelle Monaghan), Radio Canada's Toi et moi: malgré tout and in the broadcasting sector, in Acquisitions at the Aboriginal Peoples Television Network.
+I made my first film, The City That Fun Forgot?, without any prior experience and it had a sold-out premiere in 2014, garnering local and national media coverage.
+Since then, my other works have been shortlisted for the TVO Short Doc Contest and screened for TVO, the American Documentary Film Festival, Brooklyn Web Fest and more.